atscott/angular/TYPED_ROUTER_CONTEXT_FULL_HISTORY.md

   ]);
 ```

-### Accessing Typed Route Data with `injectTypedRoute`
+### Accessing Typed Route Data with `injectRoute`

-To complete the modern, ergonomic feel of the API, the primary way to access route data in a component is now through the `injectTypedRoute` function.
+To complete the modern, ergonomic feel of the API, the primary way to access route data in a component is now through the `injectRoute` function.

--   **`injectTypedRoute(path: string)`:** This injection function takes the route's full path string (e.g., `/user/:userId`) and returns a `TypedActivatedRoute` instance.
+-   **`injectRoute(path: string)`:** This injection function takes the route's full path string (e.g., `/user/:userId`) and returns a `ActivatedRoute` instance.
--   **`TypedActivatedRoute`:** This is a signal-based wrapper around the standard `ActivatedRoute`.
+-   **`ActivatedRoute`:** This is a signal-based wrapper around the standard `ActivatedRoute`.
 It exposes `params`, `data`, `queryParams`, etc., as signals, which are fully typed based on the route definition matching the path you pass to the injection function.

 This eliminates the need for manual casting of `ActivatedRoute.snapshot` and encourages a more reactive, signal-based approach to component design.
+A `fullPath` property was also added to the route instances themselves, allowing for safer injection and navigation calls like `injectRoute(userRoute.fullPath)` or `router.navigate(userRoute.fullPath, { ... })`, which avoids the use of magic strings.

 ```typescript
 @Component({